mdcatapult/entity-recognition/README.md

 4. **The dictionary importer**.
 This app reads a file line by line, parses it, and upserts it to a backend database that the dictionary recognizer is compatible with.

 ## Documentation
-To see documentation around endpoints and types, `make docs`.
+To see documentation around endpoints and types, `make docs` from project root.
 This requires go-swagger which can be installed from source:

 ```
 dir=$(mktemp -d)